Product

 For Practices

-The practice layer
+The advisor layer

 Aggregated insights

 See patterns across your client base.
 Identify clients who need attention.
 Spot opportunities.
-All from structured data — not manual tracking.
+All from structured data, not manual tracking.

 Isolated records

 Client data is never pooled.
 Each record is isolated and permissioned.
-Your practice layer aggregates metadata — not the underlying data.
+Your practice layer aggregates metadata, not the underlying data.

 See the System of Record in action